How to Import a PST into Office 365

 These can be relatively easy to scan from a workstation that can attach to the same network storage using an account that has permission to read from all the folders on the storage.

 Usually, with little or no impact, a list of files, locations and sizes can be obtained.
-This list will give you and your project team an overall idea of how many PST files there are, when they were modified, where they are located, and the size of them.
+This list will give you and your project team an overall idea of how many PST files there are, when they were modified, where they are located, and their size.

 You can do a little more analysis of the PSTs on network shares by putting the data you collect from the scans in Excel.
 You might be able to see a particular folder that has many PSTs in it, and you might be able to see the same PST file name in multiple locations.